tweag/tbagrel-phd-manuscript/README.md

 # tbagrel-phd-manuscript

-Thomas BAGREL PhD manuscript on _Type systems for memory management in functional programming languages_
+Thomas BAGREL PhD manuscript on _Formalization and Implementation of Safe Destination Passing in Pure Functional Programming Settings_